 It is not possible to predict accurately whether dilution will occur at any point in time and whether a dilution levy is to be imposed.
-However, the ACD reserves the right to impose a dilution levy in the following circumstances:
+The ACD reserves the right to impose a dilution levy in the following circumstances:

-- If a proposed transaction falls or potentially falls within the large deal category i.e., any deal or series of deals which together relates to Shares having an aggregate value of £50 million or more.
-If a proposed deal or series of deals falls into the large deal category, the investor should enquire as to whether a dilution levy will be applied in respect of that transaction before giving instructions to the ACD. - For a Fund that is a UK Public Debt CNAV MMF or UK LVNAV MMF, the ACD may impose a dilution levy (or liquidity fee) if the UK MMF fails to comply with certain weekly maturity portfolio rules as described on page 28 under "Liquidity management procedure for UK Public Debt CNAV MMFs and UK LVNAV MMFs".
+- If an investor is proposing to purchase or sell a large number of Shares in a transaction or series of transactions that would fall within the large deal category.
+For the Funds, the ACD would regard any deal or series of deals as a "large deal" if they have an aggregate value of £50 million or more.
+If an investor is proposing to acquire or sell Shares (whether in a single deal or series of deals) that would be a large deal, the investor is advised to contact the ACD before providing dealing instructions.
+Where the ACD is aware of an anticipated large deal, it will seek to manage the liquidity of the relevant Fund and, to the extent possible and in the interests of the Fund and its Shareholders as a whole, the ACD shall seek to reduce any anticipated dilution. - For a Fund that is a UK Public Debt CNAV MMF or UK LVNAV MMF, the ACD may impose a dilution levy (or liquidity fee) if the UK MMF fails to comply with certain weekly maturity portfolio rules as described on page 37 under "Liquidity management procedure for UK Public Debt CNAV MMFs and UK LVNAV MMFs".